Sooji ka halwa is a classic Indian dessert made with fine semolina, ghee, and sugar. Flavored with aromatic cardamom powder and saffron.

 Sooji is known for its grainy texture.
 I find that 1 cup of sooji to ¾ cup of ghee, gives the best texture halwa.
 It is grainy even after it is cooked.

-Use half ghee and half oil, like coconut oil, or any neutral oil like canola oil.
+Use half ghee and half oil, like coconut oil, or any neutral cooking oil.

 Traditionally, halwa is made with ghee.
-To make it vegan, skip the ghee and use some coconut oil or any neutral oil like canola oil.
+To make it vegan, skip the ghee and use coconut oil or any neutral cooking oil.

-When the sooji is overcooked, the halwa turns mushy.
 Once the mixture starts to thicken and leave the sides of the pan, reduce the heat and simmer for a few minutes for that perfect texture halwa.
+If cooked longer, sooji loses its grainy texture, and turns mushy.

 If the sooji is not roasted well, the halwa will taste raw.
 Roast the sooji, till it turns aromatic.